jpgannon/EDS-2025-HydroExplore/README.md

 1. Choose your variable(s) and watershed(s).
 2. Select a date range.
 3. Dive into visualizations.
-4. Download tables or graphs as needed.
+4. Download tables as needed.

 ---